-Way back in October I drove the hour and twenty minutes down to Naperville, IL to meet the infamous and wonderful Dorie Greenspan.
+Way back in October I drove the hour and twenty minutes down to Naperville, IL to meet the wonderful Dorie Greenspan.
 Dorie of course, if you don’t already know, is the author of Baking From My Home to Yours and her newest book Around My French Table.
 I met up with a couple of blogger friends too and had every intention of making something from my newly autographed book right away.
 So here we are 4 months later and I’ve finally taken the time to open the book and dive in.

 After thumbing through this gorgeous book I decided to make Chicken Breasts Diable (page 217) and Garlicky Crumb Coated Broccoli (page 334) for dinner last week (recipes below).
 I didn’t make any changes to the chicken dish and was really glad that the sauce was separate from the meat.
 My husband and some of my kids get a little squirrely when I douse their dinner with a foreign saucy substance, so I only drizzled it on mine and served the rest of the sauce on the side.

 |Me and Dorie|

 As Dorie mentions is the preface of this recipe, diable means “devil” in French.
 She goes on to explain that the French don’t often use hot, spicy condiments and that if a dish indicates it will be hot, as this one does, it simply means there’s probably some strong Dijon mustard in the mix.
 Whie the French don’t really know what hot is, this is definitely a delicious dish with a spicy, mustardy sauce.
 For the broccoli dish, I substituted panko bread crumbs and everyone devoured it!
 All in all a wonderful dinner, but I didn’t expect anything less from Dorie. :)